rene-ayers/honeypot-splunk-lab/README.md

 # Honeypot Project

 ## Overview
-Th project demonstrates a honeypot lab environment to attract, log, and analyze malicious activity.
+The project demonstrates a honeypot lab environment to attract, log, and analyze malicious activity.
 The goal is to better understand attacker TTPs while practicing defensive monitoring.

 The lab includes:
 - **pfSense** as the firewall and gateway